Field Trip: Fern Bluff Meander with Gary Bowers on June 13, 2026

 • Meet under the bridge at the public parking lot at the intersection of Great Oaks Drive, Brushy Creek Rd, and Hairy Man Road (Apple Maps or Google Maps).

-• See the map at the end of this post.
+• See the map below.

-Start your New Year off with an easy walk with a fun group.
+Join us for this easy-going walk!
 We’ll wander east along the Brushy Creek trail alongside Hairy Man Road and stop to discuss native plants.
 As a bonus, you’ll learn the about the legend of the Hairy Man as well as why the area is called “Fern Bluff.”
 We will be walking off trail in several areas with uneven terrain.

 Come dressed appropriately for the weather, bring your own water, bug spray, sunscreen, hat, walking stick, etc. Open to the public!